Agricultural Hand Signals

 Figure 11 - RAISE EQUIPMENT.
 Make circular motion with either hand at head level.

-Prepared by Steven R. Johnson, Graduate Assistant & Dennis J. Murphy, Professor, Agricultural and Biological Engineering
+Prepared by Steven R. Johnson, Graduate Assistant and Dennis J. Murphy, Professor, Agricultural and Biological Engineering

 PSU revised 06/08